 Nigeria tops Ethiopia, advances in African Cup

-Moses scored in the 80th and 90th minutes, sparing his team an early exit with a scoreless draw at Royal Bafokeng Stadium.
+The Chelsea striker scored in the 80th and 90th minutes, sparing the two-time champions an early exit with a scoreless draw at Royal Bafokeng Stadium.

-Ethiopia, appearing in its first tournament for more than 30 years, finished bottom of Group C. Defending champion Zambia was also eliminated after a 0-0 draw with Burkina Faso, which won the group with five points.
-Nigeria also ended with five points, but trailed on goal difference.
+Ethiopia, in its first tournament appearance in more than 30 years, finished bottom of Group C. Defending champion Zambia also was eliminated after a 0-0 draw with Burkina Faso, which won the group with five points.
+Nigeria also ended with five points, but had a worse goal difference.

-Moses was twice fouled inside the area to win the penalties, and then kept his cool to find the net both times for the two-time African champions.
-The Chelsea striker was brought down by defender Alula Girma for the first penalty and then stopped by goalkeeper Sisay Bancha in another breakaway.
+Moses was twice fouled inside the area to win the penalties, and then kept his cool to find the net both times for the Super Eagles.

-Bancha was red carded for the challenge and midfielder Addis Hintsa had to replace him in goal because all three substitutions had already been made.
+Bancha was red carded after committing the last penalty and a field player had to replace him because all three substitutions had already been made.

-Just after the first Nigeria goal, Ethiopia nearly equalized with a close-range header by Saladin Seid.
-However, Nigeria goalkeeper Vincent Enyeama made a brilliant save, diving to his right and deflecting the ball with his outstretched arms.
+Just after the first Nigeria goal, Ethiopia nearly equalized with a close-range header by Saladin Seid, but Nigeria goalkeeper Vincent Enyeama made a brilliant save, diving to his right and deflecting the ball with his outstretched arms.

-Seeking its first title since 1994, Nigeria was coming off two 1-1 draws in the first matches, both times after having taken the lead.
+Nigeria, seeking its first title since 1994, was coming off two 1-1 draws in the first matches, both times after having the lead.
 The Super Eagles didn't qualify for last year's tournament.

-Nigeria's best chance before the penalties came in the 66th, when a header from Chelsea midfielder John Obi Mikel was cleared off the line.
+Nigeria's best chance until the penalties came in the 66th, when a header by Chelsea midfielder John Obi Mikel was cleared by a defender just at the goal line.

-Without the penalties, Mikel and his teammates would have been eliminated because of their disciplinary record.
-Nigeria and Zambia were level on points, goal difference and goals scored, so the decision would have gone down to a Fair Play system based on the number of yellow and red cards.
-Nigeria had more than Zambia until then.
+The Super Eagles were being eliminated because of their disciplinary record.
+Nigeria and Zambia were tied in points, goal difference and goals scored, so the decision on who would advance would go down to a Fair Play system accounting the number of yellow and red cards and Nigeria had more than Zambia.